-In January 2005 US restrictions on resale of its technologies were blocking a EUR 500 million sale of 12 CASA aircraft to Venezuela – 10 C-295 light transport aircraft and 2 CN-235MPA Maritime Patrol Aircraft.
-Sources were telling media outlets that the deal was dead.
-Yet later reports revealed a possibility that Spain would go ahead and substitute non-US technology, even though the added conversion expense would make the planes unprofitable to build.
+In January 2005, the USA used ITAR resale restrictions on military-designated technologies to block a EUR 500 million sale of 12 CASA aircraft to Venezuela – 10 C-295 light transport aircraft and 2 CN-235MPA Maritime Patrol Aircraft.
+Sources were telling media outlets that the deal was dead, but later reports revealed a possibility that Spain would go ahead and substitute non-US technology.
 Politics and job-creation (job transfer, really) can create some odd contortions, so the idea wasn’t entirely surprising.
-Nevertheless, we saw some US market implications for EADS if the deal went forward – and in any really involved drama, there’s always another twist.
+Nevertheless, there were significant US market implications for EADS if the deal went forward – and in any really involved drama, there’s always another twist.
 This was starting to look like a real Latin American soap opera, so DID grabbed some popcorn.
 And waited.

 Done Too Soon: The Sale & The Roadblocks

-Spain sold similar aircraft to Colombia, at almost the same time.
-If it was intended to protect the Venezuelan deal by providing similar equipment to Venezuela’s US-allied neighbor on favorable terms, it failed.
+Spain sold similar aircraft to Colombia, at almost the same time, with no hassles.
+If that sale was intended to protect the Venezuelan deal by providing similar equipment to Venezuela’s US-allied neighbor on favorable terms, it failed.

 The US technology transfer veto does not completely block the Venezuelan sale, of course.
 EADS-CASA is not an American company, and the sale could continue if no US military technologies were present.
 What would Spain do, therefore?
-Would it fold its hand, hold to the deal despite the additional costs, or seek to go ahead under altered terms that would have Venezuela pay the additional costs?
+Would it fold its hand?
+Hold to the deal despite the additional costs?
+Or seek to go ahead under altered terms that would have Venezuela pay those additional costs?

 Star-Crossed Lovers: Will They?
 Won’t They?

-Initial reports said the deal would not be viable.
-While the Spanish government said that manufacturer EADS-CASA would seek alternative suppliers for the U.S. parts, the Financial daily La Gaceta quoted Spanish defense industry sources who said the aircraft sale to Venezuela would not be viable with substitute components – not “unless a political decision is taken forcing the company to carry through the order.”
+“Fold ’em” seemed to be the initial answer.
+While the Spanish government said that manufacturer EADS-CASA would seek alternative suppliers for the U.S. parts, the Financial daily La Gaceta quoted Spanish defense industry sources who said that the aircraft sale to Venezuela would not be viable with substitute components – not “unless a political decision is taken forcing the company to carry through the order.”
 A report by Foreign Policy Studies magazine noted that production costs would increase by EUR 12-15 million, which would be enough to cancel out the deal’s profitability.

 De la Vega also noted her belief that the American veto applies only to aviation technology, as the Navantia “Economic Area Vessels” to be sold to Venezuela under a EUR 1.2 billion deal were entirely of Spanish design as far as she knew.
 She said that the Spanish defense industry is “very important,” and that “in recent times, its workers above all have suffered the consequences of some bad relations between other countries.
 I am sure that we are going to live up to our word as always.”